tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  Also, if the "no-write" field is set to true in the metadata of a link to a mutable child, it will cause the link to be diminished to read-only.

- Note that the webapi-using client application must not provide the "Content-Type: multipart/form-data" header that usually accompanies HTML form submissions, since the body is not formatted this way.
+ Note that the web-API-using client application must not provide the "Content-Type: multipart/form-data" header that usually accompanies HTML form submissions, since the body is not formatted this way.
 Doing so will cause a server error as the lower-level code misparses the request body.